-Your content-focused competitive analysis can take place across the site as a whole.
+The content strategy portion of your SEO competitive analysis can take place across the site as a whole.
 And it should also be performed on an individual page level whenever you produce new content.
-Use a tool like Ahrefs to perform a Content Gap Analysis and identify the areas where the competitor’s content falls short.
+Use a tool like Ahrefs to perform a content gap analysis and identify the areas where the competitor’s content falls short.
 Also note their top-performing content.

 Then run a more granular check on the competitor’s content.